shorebirdtech/shorebird/packages/shorebird_code_push_client/README.md

 ## Shorebird CodePush Client

-The Shorebird CodePush Client is a Dart library which allows Dart applications to interact with the ShoreBird CodePush API.
+The Shorebird CodePush Client is a Dart library which allows Dart applications to interact with the Shorebird CodePush API.

 ### Installing